 The property at 35-43 Cooerwull Road is an irregular shaped lot, shown at Image 3, below.
-The proposed site location is towards the eastern boundary of the property, whereby it is proposed to relocate the existing water tanks slightly further east.
+The proposed site location is towards the western boundary of the property, in proximity to the existing retention basin on the subject property.